-- → When collecting demographic data, organisations need to take into consideration: - Personal demographic information is sensitive and for some it's private information that they wouldn't normally disclose so there must always be a 'prefer not to say' option to respect this, and demographic data returns should always be voluntary, not mandatory (unless it's required for an organisation to fulfil its statutory obligations).
+\rightarrow When collecting demographic data, organisations need to take into consideration:

+- Personal demographic information is sensitive and for some it's private information that they wouldn't normally disclose so there must always be a 'prefer not to say' option to respect this, and demographic data returns should always be voluntary, not mandatory (unless it's required for an organisation to fulfil its statutory obligations).
 If disclosure rates are low, despite best efforts to encourage returns, or if a considerable number of team members are selecting the 'prefer not to say' option, this is telling.
-It usually means that more must be done to create an environment in which people are comfortable to disclose their identities and characteristics. - With any data collection that involves the collection of demographics, you must be clear about your intentions (i.e. if you are going to collect any form of data, you need to be able to articulate why you need that data and how it will aid the organisation and its employees) and explicitly state that the data will be used for this purpose. - Privacy considerations information must always be stored confidentially and securely.
-This means that access should be restricted to personnel with the designated responsibility for handling demographic data, and it also means that the way any data is reported must not allow for the identification of any individuals. - The importance of transparency when you have the data, be clear about what action will be taken as a result of any findings.
+It usually means that more must be done to create an environment in which people are comfortable to disclose their identities and characteristics. - With any data collection that involves the collection of demographics, you must be clear about your intentions (i.e. if you are going to collect any form of data, you need to be able to articulate why you need that data and how it will aid the organisation and its employees) and explicitly state that the data will be used for this purpose. - Privacy considerations information must emerges for them personally. always be stored confidentially and securely.
+This means that access should be restricted to Diversity Works New Zealand is launching a series personnel with the designated responsibility for of guides on diversity data which offer advice to handling demographic data, and it also means organisations on what data to collect, how to that the way any data is reported must not collect it, how to analyse the data and what to do allow for the identification of any individuals. with it, Mercer says.
+These will be available later • The importance of transparency - when you this month in the member area have the data, be clear about what action will at diversityworksnz.org.nz 📕 - be taken as a result of any findings.
 If people return their demographic data but fail to see any outcomes or communication following the collection exercise, they may become distrustful, or perceive it as a wasted effort.